Thomas-Johansen/SpaceY/README.md

 Join Elon Musk as he tests out SpaceY<sup>2</sup> latest invention, gravity shifting technology.
 Entering the brand-new testing facility, it is your job to guide Elon trough the various test chambers, switching gravity to navigate, solve puzzles and defeat enemies.

-Or play the multiplayer mode, where you and a friend square up against each other in an arena style gamemode, trying to outsmart and end eachother.
+Or play the multiplayer mode, where you and a friend square off against each other in an arena style gamemode, trying to outsmart and end eachother.
 (To be implemented)